-In additional to the information below always remember to have enough food, water, pet, and hygiene supplies for at least 2 weeks.
+In addition to the information below always remember to have enough food, water, pet, and hygiene supplies for at least 2 weeks.

 Hazards of Nuclear Devices